with_site helper

 Exceptions can be caused by timeouts or otherwise be related to your test code.

-However, they can also be raised at other times, due to things like RSMP message that do not conform to expected format.
+However, they can also be raised at other times, due to things like RSMP messages that do not conform to expected format.
 Errors like this will cause the current test to abort and report an error.

 Usage

-RSpec.describe "Traffic Light Controller" do
+describe "Traffic Light Controller" do

-it 'My RSMP test' do |example|
+it 'My RSMP test' do

 # your test code goes here